UBRoboticsWorkshop/WorkShops/6_comm/README.md

 6. Examples of applications: DNS (Domain Name System), DHCP (Dynamic Host Configuration Protocol), streaming media, online gaming, and VoIP (Voice over Internet Protocol) are examples of protocols that use UDP.

 > [!WARNING]
 > 1. Due to security reasons.
 Chrome cannot send UDP packages.
-As a result, this method require sorce and sink device.
+As a result, this method require a sorce and a sink device.
 > 2. The code is untested.
 But UDP method will have a better result than TCP(WebSocket).

 **Code:** https://github.com/sysytwl/web-gamepad-for-esp32